eugestumm/eugestumm.github.io/cv_updater/cv.md

 ## Workshops and Professional Development

-**How to Create StoryMaps Using Leaflet and OpenStreetMaps** — University of Miami, 2025 Workshop ministered in SPA 310 — Sephardic Literature.
+**How to Create StoryMaps Using Leaflet and OpenStreetMaps** — University of Miami, 2025 Workshop offered in SPA 310 — Sephardic Literature.
 *Supervised by Dr. Shai Cohen*

-**How to Use CollectionBuilder** — University of Miami, 2025 Workshop ministered in the Digital Humanities Interdisciplinary Research Group.
+**How to Use CollectionBuilder** — University of Miami, 2025 Workshop offered in the Digital Humanities Interdisciplinary Research Group.
 *Supervised by Dr. Susanna Allés-Torrent; Co-facilitated with Elizabeth Cornick*

-**Open-Source StoryMaps using Leaflet and OpenStreetMaps** — University of Miami, 2025 Workshop ministered in the Digital Humanities Interdisciplinary Research Group.
+**Open-Source StoryMaps using Leaflet and OpenStreetMaps** — University of Miami, 2025 Workshop offered in the Digital Humanities Interdisciplinary Research Group.
 *Supervised by Dr. Susanna Allés-Torrent; Co-facilitated with Elizabeth Cornick*

-**Data Literacy: R Language and Statistics Basics** — University of Miami, 2025 Workshop ministered in the Digital Humanities Interdisciplinary Research Group.
+**Data Literacy: R Language and Statistics Basics** — University of Miami, 2025 Workshop offered in the Digital Humanities Interdisciplinary Research Group.
 *Supervised by Dr. Susanna Allés-Torrent; Co-facilitated with Elizabeth Cornick*

-**Data Literacy: Understanding Association and Causation in Data** — University of Miami, 2025 Workshop ministered in the Digital Humanities Interdisciplinary Research Group.
+**Data Literacy: Understanding Association and Causation in Data** — University of Miami, 2025 Workshop offered in the Digital Humanities Interdisciplinary Research Group.
 *Supervised by Dr. Susanna Allés-Torrent; Co-facilitated with Elizabeth Cornick*

-**Introduction to Semantic Search with Semantra** — University of Miami, 2024 Workshop ministered in the Department of Modern Languages and Literatures's Lecture Series
+**Introduction to Semantic Search with Semantra** — University of Miami, 2024 Workshop offered in the Department of Modern Languages and Literatures's Lecture Series

-**Introduction to Markdown** — University of Miami, 2024 Workshop ministered in the Digital Humanities Interdisciplinary Research Group.
+**Introduction to Markdown** — University of Miami, 2024 Workshop offered in the Digital Humanities Interdisciplinary Research Group.
 *Supervised by Dr. Susanna Allés-Torrent; Co-facilitated with Elizabeth Cornick and Michael Soriano*

-**Introduction to GitHub + GitHub Pages** — University of Miami, 2024 Workshop ministered in the Digital Humanities Interdisciplinary Research Group.
+**Introduction to GitHub + GitHub Pages** — University of Miami, 2024 Workshop offered in the Digital Humanities Interdisciplinary Research Group.
 *Supervised by Dr. Susanna Allés-Torrent; Co-facilitated with Elizabeth Cornick and Michael Soriano*

 **Pajubá 101** — University of Miami, 2023
-Workshop ministered in POR 699 — Topics in Luso-Brazilian Cultures: LGBTQIA+ Brazil.
+Workshop offered in POR 699 — Topics in Luso-Brazilian Cultures: LGBTQIA+ Brazil.
 *Supervised by Dr. Steven Butterman*

 ---